erwan2212/NTHASH-FPC/README.md

 NTHASH /a_command /verbose <br/>

 <b>changentlm</b>, using a legacy api, may not work if your ntlm hashes are encrypted with AES (i.e starting with win10 1607. <br/>
+Credits goes to https://github.com/vletoux/NTLMInjector <br/>

 <b>setntlm</b> on the other hand should always work and allow one to bypass password policy.  <br/>
+Credits goes to https://github.com/vletoux/NTLMInjector <br/>

 <b>dumpsam</b> will temporarily patch a module in lsass to be able to dump your SAM ntlm hashes (need to cover/test as many windows version as possible). <br/>

+<b>dumphash and dumphashes</b> will read the registry - you need to run as system to perform this action <br/>.
+You can also perform this offline (and then no longer require to run as system). <br/>
+For now only the rc4 algorithm is supported (need to implement the latest ntlm algorithm). <br/>
+https://www.insecurity.be/blog/2018/01/21/retrieving-ntlm-hashes-and-what-changed-technical-writeup/ is a must read. <br/>

 <b>runastoken</b> can be used to run a process under a system account. <br/>
 Once under a system account, you can also "steal" a token from trustedinstaller (net start trustedinstaller before hand. <br/>